 HAVE A WELCOME SEQUENCE / SALES FUNNEL IN PLACE

 Once people join your list to get their freebie or content upgrade the best way to turn them into clients is to serve them some kind of sequence of emails that introduce them to you, how you can help them and your offer.
 I know ‘sales funnel’ can sound a bit scary but it really is just a simple set of emails (3-5 is usually enough) designed to take your people on a journey where working with you makes sense to them and they’re excited to find out more.

 Hopefully those tips have given you a few things to try out on Pinterest so you can get more email list sign ups and more clients!

 Interested to learn more about how you can use Pinterest to grow your coaching business on autopilot?
-Grab your free Pinterest Marketing Planner for Coaches to get started!
+Don’t forget to grab that free Pinterest Marketing Planner for Coaches!

 ↓ PIN IT FOR LATER ↓